Island (Iranian TV series)

-Island (جزیره) is an Iranian Drama Series directed by Siroos Moghaddam.
+Island (جزیره) is an Iranian television series directed by Siroos Moghaddam.

 Plot

 Jazireh is not a place, it is an excuse for conflict between people who seek their destiny in it, and it is the basis for the efforts of those who decide to have a greater share in life; They do everything to reach the island.

 Storyline

 Sahra (Shadi Mokhtari), a daring journalist who has failed and been humiliated in love, makes adventurous decisions in pursuit of equality with Arshad Shahang (Amir Maghare), his lover from a noble and wealthy family, and enters into a complex business relationship that changes his life and that of Shahang's family.